Long-Term Mental Health Benefits of Cold Water Therapy

 Moderation

-You don’t have to take an cold plunge or freezing shower daily to get the long-term benefits.
+You don’t have to take a cold plunge or freezing shower daily to get the long-term benefits.
 Intentionally exposing yourself to cold a few times a week can go a long way.

 Don’t change everything at once